yuhuayc/fast-vos/README.md

 # Blazingly Fast Video Object Segmentation with Pixel-Wise Metric Learning

-This is a implementation of our work 'Blazingly Fast Video Object Segmentation with Pixel-Wise Metric Learning', presented at CVPR 2018.
+This is a demo of our work 'Blazingly Fast Video Object Segmentation with Pixel-Wise Metric Learning', presented at CVPR 2018.
 The work aims to learn a pixel-wise embedding, where similar pixels are close in the embedding space, for video object segmentation.
 More details can be found in the [paper](https://arxiv.org/pdf/1804.03131.pdf).

 If you find it helpful for your research, please consider citing the paper: